EPIC DRIVE: Pagoh

 MONDAY OCTOBER 10, 2016

-The star for today is Ford’s Fiesta ST making its debut on Epic Drive and will be on more to come.
-Joining us today is a Lexus IS250 that isn’t ideal for such a stretch but who's for sure?
+The star for today is Ford’s Fiesta ST making its debut on Epic Drive and will be on drives to come.
+Joining us today is a Lexus IS250 that isn’t ideal for such a stretch but who's to know.
 I could barely contain myself before setting off for this one while all three cars were having their tyres filled with air and tanks fuelled with the highest RON.

 As we headed farther south towards Segamat via route 23 is about 50 kilometres away.
 Things began with curvy roads piercing through a palm oil plantation that's accompanied by mountainous landscapes.
 On such roads, there is nowhere better to be than a hot hatchback.
 Seated higher off the ground grants a more commanding view enabling the Fiesta to overtake the Cayman with ease hence taking the lead.